Logo

 Another long-gestating AAA spy game, this Splinter Cell remake was initially announced in 2021 and doesn't even feature a Steam page (assuming it will come to Steam since previous Splinter Cell games are sold there today) nor much in the way of footage the last couple of years.
 But it's still one to keep an eye on if you enjoy a whole lot of stealth in your spy video games

-- Agent 64: Spies Never Die (wishlist-able on Steam)
+• Agent 64: Spies Never Die (wishlist-able on Steam and has a free demo)

 A new indie first-person shooter coming to Steam that harkens back to the days of GoldenEye in terms of both graphical fidelity and gameplay.
 But in addition to having a single-player story mode and a PvP multiplayer mode, this will also have a PvE co-op mode, which is a rarity among spy games.
-There is a demo available now (look for a small, not-easily-spotted blue "Download Demo" button on the Steam page rather than the typical front-and-center green "Download" button), and the full game is expected later this year in 2024 after having been bumped back from an expected 2023 release
+There is a demo available now (look for a small, not-easily-spotted blue "Download Demo" button on the Steam page rather than the typical front-and-center green "Download" button), and the full game is expected later this year in 2025

 This game isn't expected to release until 2026, but it's a first-person shooter in the vein of GoldenEye with modern-looking graphics and a Cold War setting.
 Even though it's a ways from release, it does have a Steam page where you can check out the trailer and wishlist the game